 Make this year more effective by enhancing students' comfort level in your class.
 Health education covers various topics that, to most, may be a difficult topic to talk about.
 Personally, this is the reason I enjoy this subject so much.
 It’s the teacher’s role to create a classroom environment to invoke and support discussion of difficult topics.
 Comfort and safety is not only important for students to feel around their peers, but to feel with their teacher as well.
 A health education teacher is a potential resource for students, providing comfort for any students reaching out.
 Students may challenge themselves in your classroom if they feel it's a safe place.
 The question is, how do you create this classroom environment?
 I usually found success when starting the year on a positive note with a few classroom icebreakers and group problem-solving activities.
-Here are some ways you can use Storyboard That to help break the ice in a less cheesy way.

 This activity is quite similar to a KWL chart.
 This will get students interested in the class material itself.
 It will also be a nice review to what was covered the year before; the students will think back to what they remember about last year's essential content.

 In a storyboard, students will create a visual of